Sharon Davies: Reception

 The character of Sharon was popular with the boys and when she departed from the show, a writer for Woman said "There's no doubt that a few thousand teenage boys' hearts will break when Sharon says goodbye to Ramsay Street."
 The BBC said Sharon's most notable moment was "Causing the Coffee Shop to blow up!"
 In Neighbours: The Official Annual 1991, authors John McCready and Nicola Furlong said Muschamp had made her mark on Neighbours.
 They added "The love lives of those such as Nick Page and Sharon Davies have made the programme perhaps the most popular viewing for teenagers around the world."
 Jane Noone from TV Guide branded Sharon a "bubbly" character who was always getting into trouble with Nick.
+Following her brief 2022 return, Laura Denby from Radio Times stated that Sharon's return after a lengthy absence was "a testament to Neighbours that so many former stars of the show have been happy to join the tributes."
+A writer from Carmarthen Journal chose the episode featuring Sharon, Matt and Melissa Jarrett (Jade Amenta) hiding the damage to Hilary's piano in their pick of the day feature, "The Highlights".